ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Per-component memory limits

-There are two different types of components inside {{ ydb-short-name }}.
+There are two different types of components within {{ ydb-short-name }}.

-The first type components, or cache components, acts like caches, for example storing the last recently used data.
-Each of cache components has minimum and maximum memory limit thresholds, allowing them to change their capacity dynamically based on current {{ ydb-short-name }} process consumption.
+The first type, known as cache components, functions as caches, for example, by storing the most recently used data.
+Each cache component has minimum and maximum memory limit thresholds, allowing them to adjust their capacity dynamically based on the current {{ ydb-short-name }} process consumption.

-The second type components, or activity components, allocate memory for specific activities, such as query execution or the [compaction](../../concepts/glossary.md#compaction) process.
-Each of activity components has a fixed memory limit.
-There is also an additional total memory limit for these activities, from which they attempt to consume the needed memory.
+The second type, known as activity components, allocates memory for specific activities, such as query execution or the [compaction](../../concepts/glossary.md#compaction) process.
+Each activity component has a fixed memory limit.
+Additionally, there is a total memory limit for these activities from which they attempt to draw the required memory.

 Many other auxiliary components and processes operate alongside the {{ ydb-short-name }} process, consuming memory.
 Currently, these components do not have any memory limits.

 #### Cache components memory limits

-Cache components are:
+The cache components include:

 - Shared cache
 - MemTable

-Each of cache components' limits is dynamically recalculated every second so that each component consumes memory proportionally to its limit thresholds, and the total consumed memory stays around the target memory utilization.
+Each cache component's limits are dynamically recalculated every second to ensure that each component consumes memory proportionally to its limit thresholds while the total consumed memory stays close to the target memory utilization.

-Cache components' minimum memory limit threshold isn't reserved, meaning that the memory remains available until it is actually used.
+The minimum memory limit threshold for cache components isn't reserved, meaning the memory remains available until it is actually used.
 However, once this memory is filled, the components typically retain the data, operating within their current memory limit.
-Consequently, the sum of cache components minimum memory limits is expected to be less than the target memory utilization.
+Consequently, the sum of the minimum memory limits for cache components is expected to be less than the target memory utilization.

-If needed, both the minimum and maximum thresholds should be overridden; otherwise, a missing threshold will have a default value.
+If needed, both the minimum and maximum thresholds should be overridden; otherwise, any missing threshold will have a default value.

 Example of the `memory_controller_config` section with specified shared cache limits: